Bristol City sympathise with Afobe after daughter's death | Goal.com

 "We cannot imagine the heartache they are feeling and we will do all we can to support them."

-“The thoughts and prayers of everyone at Bristol City are with Benik and his wife Lois at this tragic time.— Bristol City FC (@BristolCity) December 1, 2019
+“The thoughts and prayers of everyone at Bristol City are with Benik and his wife Lois at this tragic time.

 "We cannot imagine the heartache they are feeling and we will do all we can to support them.”